-(d) Older People - Through our "Connect" programme we are undertaking a full review and change programme, addressing 5 key areas that were identified from a 2019 diagnostic exercise.
-3 of these cover the critical pathways that support adults going into and leaving hospital, one looks at Community Social Care decision making, and one addresses process and practice within our Reablement at Home offer.
+(d) Older People - Through our "Connect" programme we are undertaking a full review, addressing 5 key areas that were identified from a 2019 diagnostic exercise.
+Three of these cover the critical pathways that support adults going into and leaving hospital, one looks at Community Social Care decision making, and one addresses process and practice within our Reablement at Home offer.